XuyangAbert/OLFA/Datasets/Description.md

 1. Three faulty datasets in Town01, 02, and 03 respectively.
 (Each dataset has nine fault classes and one normal classes)
 2. Three healthy datasets in Town01, 02, and 03 respectively.

+# Scenario description
   Town01: Rainy evening;

   Town02: Cloudy afternoon;

   Town03: Sunny morning;